 President’s Day in Palau

 President’s Day is a public holiday that’s observed annually on June 1st in the Republic of Palau.
-This holiday celebrates Palau’s President.
-Palau is a small island country that’s located in Micronesia and is home to approximately 18,000+ people.
+This holiday celebrates Palau’s president.
+Palau is a small island country located in Micronesia and is home to approximately 18,000+ people.

 The island was originally a Spanish colony, but over the years it became a possession of Germany, and then it was a possession of Japan.
-When Japan was defeated during WWII, the island would become administered by the U.S. In 1981, it would become a republic and appoint its first president: President Haruo Remeliik.
+When Japan was defeated during WWII, the island became administered by the U.S. In 1981, it became a republic and appointed its first president: President Haruo Remeliik.

 Interesting Facts About Palau